-The MIND Diet for Divas
+The Mind Diet For Divas

 In more recent studies this idea has begun to convince doctors, fitness trainers, and athletes that one’s diet plays a fundamental role in the health of the brain.

 Most diets and meal plans are not supported by science.
-The MIND diet does not promise to cleanse your body of all toxins yet it is scientifically-proven to reduce your risk of Alzheimer’s, and may even help you lose weight.
+The MIND diet does not promise to cleanse your body of all toxins, yet it is shown to reduce your risk of Alzheimer’s, and may even help you lose weight.

-The Origins of The MIND Diet
+What Is The MIND Diet

 In February 2015, the Alzheimer’s & Dementia: The Journal of the Alzheimer’s Association published a study that demonstrated the significant effect of The MIND Diet in the fight against Alzheimer’s.

 Although not around for long, it has already found recognition as being one of the best.
-The U.S. News & World Report ranked The MIND Diet as the easiest diet to follow and the second best overall diet (tying in both categories) in 2016.
+The U.S. News & World Report ranked The MIND Diet as the most straightforward diet to follow and the second best overall diet (tying in both categories) in 2016.

 The MIND diet consists of 15 dietary components, which includes 10 “brain-healthy food groups” and 5 “unhealthy components.”

 The 10 Healthy Dietary Components

 The MIND diet stresses the consumption of green leafy vegetables and recommends at least two but preferably six servings of green leafy veggies per week.
-This is because green veggies such as spinach, kale, collards and broccoli are rich in vitamins A and C among other nutrients.
+Because green veggies such as spinach, kale, collards, and broccoli are rich in vitamins A and C among other nutrients.

-5. Whole grains: Whole grains constitute a vital part of the MIND diet, with a recommended consumption of at least three servings in a day.
+Whole grains constitute a vital part of the MIND diet, with a recommended consumption of at least three servings in a day.
 Whole grains include rice, barley, oats, and maize (corn).

-7. Fish: The researchers of the study found that eating fish reduces the risk of Alzheimer’s disease.
+The researchers of the study found that eating fish reduces the risk of Alzheimer’s disease.
 However, unlike the Mediterranean diet that recommends eating fish every day, the MIND diet says that consuming it once a week is satisfactory for the same results.

-10. Wine: Wine, when enjoyed in moderation, has proven to prevent cognitive decline in addition to keeping your heart healthy.
-The MIND diet recommends a glass of wine everyday to keep dementia at bay and it works.
+Wine, when enjoyed in moderation, has proven to prevent cognitive decline in addition to keeping your heart healthy.
+The MIND diet recommends a glass of wine every day to keep dementia at bay, and it works.

 Foods to Avoid on the MIND Diet

-The MIND diet is a simple natural diet that emphasizes the consumption of fresh vegetables, fish, berries, and nuts.
-It is scientifically-proven to be effective in reducing your risk for Alzheimer's disease.
+The MIND diet is a purely natural diet that emphasizes the consumption of fresh vegetables, fish, berries, and nuts.
+It is scientifically proven to be effective in reducing your risk for Alzheimer's disease.